quixio/quix-docs/docs/platform/tutorials/sentimentAnalysis.md

     .write()
     ```

+    !!! info

-    > This will take “text” from incoming tweets and stream them to the
-    > output topics tweets stream as event values with a key of
-    > “chat-message” which the other stages of the pipeline will
+		This will take “text” from incoming tweets and stream them to the output topics tweets stream as event values with a key of “chat-message” which the other stages of the pipeline will recognize.
-    > recognize.

 ### Now tag the code and deploy the service with these steps: